 - All new employees (upon hire)

 - All students (annual)

 - Student Athletes, Coaches, and Athletics employees (annually)

 - All members of fraternities, sororities and at-risk student student organizations (annually)

-Title IX and Gender Equity staff are responsible for providing appropriate follow-up to 100% of all complaints received within established timelines.
-The list below includes examples of concerns and complaints from the campus community can be addressed.
+Title IX and Gender Equity staff are responsible for providing appropriate follow-up to 100% of all reports received within established timelines.
+The list below includes examples of how concerns and complaints from the campus community may be addressed.